Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Can You Get Approved For a Credit Card Without a Hard Inquiry?

-Most credit card issuers perform a hard pull of your credit when you apply for one of their cards.
+Most credit card issuers perform a hard pull on your credit when you apply for one of their cards.
 But they don’t submit a hard inquiry when you attempt to prequalify for a card.

-What’s remarkable about the OpenSky® Secured Visa® Credit Card is that it doesn’t perform hard inquiries on applicants.
+What’s remarkable about the opensky® Secured Visa® Credit Card is that it doesn’t perform hard inquiries on applicants.

 Other secured credit cards may also avoid hard pulls, but this card is the only one that publicly commits to it and saves you the prequalification step.